hvdwolf/wikiscripts/README.md

 This repository holds a set of python and shell scripts to download and parse wikipedia and wikivoyage dumps from dumps.wikimedia.org

+NOTE: Currently the state of these scripts is under constant change.

 Wikipedia and wikivoyage are created by language, not by country.
 As such they are classified by the ISO-639-1 2-digit language code.
 Wikipedia gets more and more articles where geographic coordinates are added (when applicable).
 Wikivoyage is a spin-off of wikipedia where it only deals about “places of interest / places to go”.
 Unfortunately not all articles have coordinates.